Last Updated on December 9, 2021 by Chris and Lindsay

 But that is exactly what we did!
+And what a transformation!

 This project took more time in planning, measuring and thinking through the design than it actually took to build.
-As each shower space is different, we consulted several online resources for ideas and inspiration.
+As each shower stall is different, we consulted several online resources for ideas and inspiration.

-Essentially we tore out the old shower walls, leaving the existing pan and plumbing in place, and then used wood to frame out the new shower walls.
+Essentially we tore out the old glass shower walls, leaving the existing pan and plumbing in place, and then used wood to frame out the new shower walls.
 Once we had framed the shower walls we added cedar planks throughout to give it that rustic look.